adivishnu-a/Grocery-Store-Management-System/README.md

 - Calculate the daily profit by finding the profit from sales, and subtracting the employee’s daily wage
 - Use file handling to store the profits and products for next days

+Show some love by starring the repo ⭐

 ## Run Locally